SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2016-10-07-building-your-game-for-multiple-platforms-with-uwp.markdown

 > To check out my last talk, check out this post here: [http://wp.me/p3o0M2-2ij](http://wp.me/p3o0M2-2ij "http://wp.me/p3o0M2-2ij")

-&nbsp;

-This time I am going to cover getting your UWP games to Xbox using Unity and [Monogame](http://www.monogame.net/).&nbsp; Both Engines/Frameworks have very strong UWP support and because the Xbox now supports publishing UWP projects direct to the console, we can extend our reach even further.
+This time I am going to cover getting your UWP games to Xbox using Unity and [Monogame](http://www.monogame.net/).
+Both Engines/Frameworks have very strong UWP support and because the Xbox now supports publishing UWP projects direct to the console, we can extend our reach even further.

 It is not just games of course, Microsoft is also proudly accepting new Apps to the console as well.

 [![image](/Images/wordpress/2016/10/image_thumb-1.png "image")](/Images/wordpress/2016/10/image-1.png)

-&nbsp;

 Granted, there are some bells, whistles and tricks needed to make the process as smooth as possible.
 So I will do my level best to guide you through the rough and get you started with haste.